sohnjangil/ClusToR/README.md

 You can modify options or use other options, but we recommand do not use "--chain" or "--gapped" options, by which options some scaffolds (or contigs) can be missed in lastz mapping.

 If there are lots of repeats in assembled scaffolds or reference genome, lastz mapping can take too much time.
 In the case, you can do in multi-thread-like manner by dividing a scaffold file to several files as follows.

 If you want to divide scaffolds.fa to 30 files, do
 ```
 fasta_divider  scaffolds.fa  30
 ```
 It will divide scaffolds.fa to scaffolds.fa.1, scaffolds.fa.2,...,scaffols.fa.30
-Then, you can map each file to genome using a simple script Example of a shell-script file
+Then, you can map each file to genome using a simple script.

+Example of a shell-script file
 ```
 option="--format=general --ambigous=iupac --step=10000"